6. Scottish Highlands 4-Day Castle Tour From Edinburgh

 Day 3: Heads further north and start the day with a visit to Fyvie Castle dating back to the 13th century and holding a fine collection of arms and armour as well as 17th century tapestries.
 Continue on and travel through beautiful scenery towards Nairn, and enjoy a lunch at nearby Brodie Castle.
 Explore this imposing castle’s unusual plasterwork and art collection.
 In the afternoon, take The Clan Stone Walkway which was designed to commemorate the Scottish Clans and their clansmen who fought at the battle of Culloden.
 After the visit, continue to Forres for your overnight stay.

 Day 4: Travel south through some of the most stunning scenery Scotland has to offer to Dalwhinnie Distillery and taste the ‘Water of Life’.
 After a lunch stop in Pitlochry, head to Loch Leven.
-In the middle of the loch you will find Lochleven Castle, a late 14th-century tower, which was the setting for the most traumatic year in the life of Mary Queen of Scots.
-Enjoy a boat ride over to the island and explore at your own leisure before you return back over the Firth of Forth to Edinburgh.
+Next, you head south to Blair Castle.
+Here, you can learn about Mary Queen of Scots, discover a ballroom adorned with 175 antlers, and roam the 9-acre Georgian garden at your own leisure before you return back over the Firth of Forth to Edinburgh.